aridjayarecipes/cutesrecipes.web.app/content/post/1947-steps-to-prepare-award-winning-zucchini-okra.md

 1. Get 2 tablespoons tomato paste
 1. Get 4 tablespoons pomegranate molasses
 1. Make ready 3 tablespoons ghee or oil
-1. Take 1 teaspoon salt & pepper to taste
+1. Take 1 teaspoon salt &amp; pepper to taste
 1. Make ready  Vegetable oil (appropriate for frying the okra)

-Cornmeal and bread crumbs combine to make the perfect crispy crust for these Extra-Crunchy Fried Zucchini, Okra, & Green Tomatoes.
+Cornmeal and bread crumbs combine to make the perfect crispy crust for these Extra-Crunchy Fried Zucchini, Okra, &amp; Green Tomatoes.
 Supercook clearly lists the ingredients each recipe uses, so you can find the perfect recipe quickly!
 Okra vs zucchini - where is more calories?
 View full nutritional breakdown of Zucchini, Okra, Red Onion saute calories by ingredient.

 <!--inarticleads2-->